The Bankrate promise

 Debt consolidation loans are personal loans that consolidate multiple loans into one fixed monthly payment.
 Debt consolidation loans generally have terms between one and 10 years, and many will let you consolidate up to $50,000.

-Most lenders do not specify how the loan proceeds can be used.
-So, it’s up to the borrower to apply the loan proceeds to the outstanding credit card and loan balances they want to consolidate.
-You’ll also begin making monthly payments to the new lender for the duration of the loan.
+Many lenders don’t specify how the loan proceeds can be used, but it’s always best to check before applying to be sure you can use the funds to consolidate outstanding debt.
+Once approved, you’ll begin making monthly payments to the new lender for the duration of the loan.

 Ideally, you want to focus on the debts with the higher interest rates first.
-Also, this option only makes sense if your new loan’s interest rate is lower than the interest rates of your previous credit card or loan products.
-While you could get a more affordable monthly payment if the lender extends the loan term, you’ll still pay far more in interest by consolidating.
+That being said, debt consolidation only makes sense if your new loan’s interest rate is lower than the interest rates of your previous credit card or loan products.
+While you could get a more affordable monthly payment if the lender extends the loan term, you’ll end up paying more in interest in the long run.

-How to do this: Decide what your financial goal is for a debt consolidation loan, whether it’s to get out of debt faster, pay less in interest or reduce your monthly payment by extending your term.
+- How to find the best loan for you: Decide what your financial goal is for a debt consolidation loan.
 Compare interest rates between different lenders to find a loan option that provides the best option for your goal.

 Balance transfer credit card